METALS-Copper hits 3-1/2-week low, nickel slides more than 5 pct

 By Maytaal Angel

-LONDON, Jan 16 (Reuters) - Base metals slid on Tuesday with copper and nickel hitting multi-week lows as profit-taking set in following strong gains late last year, a steadier dollar weighed and worries lingered over fading demand in China ahead of the Lunar New Year.
+LONDON, Jan 16 (Reuters) - Base metals slid on Tuesday with copper and nickel hitting multi-week lows as a steadier dollar weighed, profit-taking set in following strong gains late last year and worries lingered over fading demand in China before the Lunar New Year.

-The dollar’s index against a basket of six major currencies stood at 90.73, having pulled up from Monday’s three-year low of 90.279.
+The dollar index was up 0.15 percent at 90.59, recovering from Monday’s three-year low.
 A stronger dollar makes dollar-priced metals costlier for non-U.S. investors.

-“(We’re seeing) a bit of profit-taking on the back of a strong run.
-Beyond that we had some trade data from China last week which indicated imports of refined metals have been somewhat slow,” said Nitesh Shah, commodity strategist at ETF Securities.
+“(We’re seeing) a bit of profit-taking on the back of a strong run (and) we had some trade data from China last week which indicated imports of refined metals have been somewhat slow,” said Nitesh Shah, commodity strategist at ETF Securities.

-He added, however: “The demand picture looks robust, global PMIs are running close to seven-year highs while supply is likely to remain constrained, so we could see price growth above 5 percent in copper this year.”

 * IRON ORE: Iron ore futures in China ticked up on Tuesday after dropping 2 percent in the previous session, but record stockpiles of the steelmaking ingredient at the country’s ports kept a lid on price gains.

 Broker Marex Spectron cited disappointing steel demand and more talk of a sell-off across ferrous metals as impacting nickel.
-It also noted broader risk-off sentiment in the metals markets in China, the world’s top metals consumer.
+It also noted broader risk-off sentiment in the wider metals markets in China, the world’s top industrial metals consumer.

-“The Chinese ... have not been the drivers of the metal moves higher over the past few weeks, reflected in the declining onshore premiums,” it said in a note.
+“The Chinese are in wind down ahead of their new year.
+They have not been the drivers of the metal moves higher over the past few weeks, reflected in the declining onshore premiums,” it said in a note.

 * COPPER, ALUMINIUM SUPPLY: Rio Tinto stuck to a 2018 production target of 510,000-610,000 tonnes of mined copper and 225,000-265,000 tonnes of refined copper.
 Aluminium production is targeted at 3.5-3.7 million tonnes.
 For 2017, aluminium production eased 1 percent and mined copper output fell 9 percent.

+“ING estimates a (copper) concentrate deficit of 145,000 tonnes last year but a return to growth in mine supply should mean a more balanced 2018,” ING said in a note.

 * COPPER, ZINC STOCKS: Headline LME copper inventories have climbed 12 percent since the start of December to 204,650 tonnes.
-Zinc ‘on-warrant’ or available inventories have slid 38 percent in two weeks to 112,850 tonnes. <0#LME-STOCKS>
+Zinc ‘on-warrant’ or available inventories have slid 38 percent in two weeks to 112,850 tonnes. <0#LME-STOCKS>.